 § A2404.
 Traffic Safety Board.
 [Amended 4-4-1991 by L.L.
-No. 10-1991]
+No. 10-1991; 6-20-2019 by L.L.
+No. 5-2019]

-There shall be a Traffic Safety Board consisting of not fewer than 10 nor more than 25 members interested in traffic safety and traffic problems, appointed by the County Legislature.
+There shall be a Traffic Safety Board consisting of not fewer than 10 members interested in traffic safety and traffic problems, appointed by the County Legislature.
+One such member so appointed shall be recommended by the County Executive.
 Each member shall be a resident of the County, and three of such members shall be a resident or residents of and be appointed from each one of the cities contained in the County, and the balance of such members shall be appointed from the County at large.
 The terms of office of such members shall be three years.
 The members of such Board shall receive no compensation for services but shall be entitled to their reasonable and necessary expenses incurred in the performance of their duties within any appropriation made for such purpose.